MacOS: macOS 14 Sonoma

 macOS Sonoma was announced during the WWDC keynote speech on June 5, 2023, and released on September 26, 2023. macOS Sonoma revamped widgets—they can now be placed anywhere on the desktop.
 Game mode optimizes game performance by prioritizing gaming tasks and allocating more GPU and CPU capacity to the game, and by doing so is able to provide smoother frame rates for gameplay.
 The Spotlight Search bar and all app icons were made even more rounded, smoother animations were implemented for notifications and the lock screen, and new slow-motion screensavers of different locations worldwide were added.
 When logged in, they gradually slow down and become the desktop wallpaper.

 macOS 15 Sequoia

 macOS Sequoia was announced during the WWDC keynote speech on June 10, 2024.
 It adds support for Apple Intelligence features (for example a redesigned Siri, writing tools, Image Playground, Genmoji, and system-wide integration with GPT-4o), as well as adding iPhone Mirroring, a new dedicated Passwords app for faster autofilling and more organized passwords, and window tiling—a similar feature to Microsoft Windows' Aero Snap window snapping feature.

 macOS 26 Tahoe

 macOS Tahoe was announced on June 9, 2025, during the WWDC 2025 keynote address.
-It is the first macOS to feature the new Liquid Glass design.
+It is the first macOS version to feature the new Liquid Glass design introduced across Apple operating systems that year.
 It is also the first macOS to use Apple's new release number convention, which gives all of Apple's operating systems the same version number.
+Tahoe is the last version to be compatible with Intel-based Macs.
 It was released on September 15, 2025.

+macOS 27 Golden Gate

+macOS Golden Gate was announced at WWDC 2026 on June 8, 2026.
+It introduces visual intelligence, redesigns Siri, and brings Apple Intelligence features to apps such as Safari and Passwords.
+Golden Gate also improves Liquid Glass on windows and sidebars, and allows users to adjust the system opacity.
+It was released on September 14, 2026.
+It is the first version of macOS to run exclusively on Macs with Apple silicon and the last version with full Rosetta 2 functionality.